PatilDevanshDeepak/LibreCalc-Python-Macros/README.md

 ### Automation

 Goto -> Tools -> Macros -> Orgranize python Script (Note - 'Orgranize python Script' option will only appeare when you install the python extension).
-In MyMacros goto -> Modules -> create module and give a name to the module.
+In MyMacros goto -> Modules -> Click on menu -> create module, Give a name to the module.
 New module will be created, no click on the module which you created.
 Goto -> Menu -> Edit.
 now paste the code.